-Recent hydrographic surveys of the seabed show approximately 60,000 m3 of material has accumulated within the Inner Harbour since the capital dredging in 2010.
+Recent hydrographic surveys of the seabed show approximately 60,000 m of material has accumulated within the Inner Harbour since the capital dredging in 2010.
 The Port currently uses a sweep bar to maintain water depths within the Inner Harbour and material is redistributed to deeper areas of seabed.
-The Port is proposing to complete small-scale maintenance dredging campaigns over the next 5 years to remove larger volumes of material accreted since 2010, 60,000 m3 in the first year and future accretion of 5,000 m3 a year for four years based on known sedimentation rates in the Inner Harbour.
-It is proposed material from the Inner Harbour will be disposed at the historical Gage Roads offshore disposal area located southwest of the Deep-Water Channel and utilised in the 2010 capital dredging campaign (hereafter; Disposal Area).
+The Port is proposing to complete small-scale maintenance dredging campaigns over the next 5 years to remove larger volumes of material accreted since 2010, 60,000 m in the first year,10,000 m in 2025 and an additional 5,000 m per year from 1 January 2026 to 31 March 2029 (not exceeding 80,000m over the 5-year sea dumping permit period).
+It is proposed material from the Inner Harbour will be disposed of at the historical Gage Roads offshore disposal area located southwest of the Deep-Water Channel and utilised in the 2010 capital dredging campaign (hereafter; Disposal Area).